kitschpatrol/yanki-obsidian/README.md

 ##### Name mode

-If [Automatic note names](#automatic-note-names) is enabled, this setting allows you to prioritize which part of the flashcard note should be used for the automatic note file name.
+If [Automatic note names](#automatic-note-names) is set to "On Sync" or "On Change", this setting allows you to prioritize which part of the flashcard note should be used for the automatic note file name.

 - **Prompt**\
   This option sets the note title to the first line of text Anki shows you during a review session — usually the front of the card.